AbiruEkanayaka/FluxMap/README.md

         -   `Full`: (fsync-per-transaction) Commits are flushed to disk before acknowledging, ensuring maximum safety.
 -   **Configurable Maintenance:**
     -   **Automatic Vacuuming:** Optional background thread to automatically clean up old data versions and reclaim memory.
+    -   **Memory Limiting:** Optional memory limit with LRU-based eviction to keep memory usage in check.
 -   **High Performance:** A lock-free skiplist implementation provides excellent performance for reads and low-contention writes.
 -   **Ergonomic API:** A clean and simple API for `get`, `insert`, and `remove` operations.
 Supports both simple autocommit operations and explicit, multi-statement transactions.
 -   **Range & Prefix Scans:** Efficiently query ranges of keys or keys with a specific prefix, with both `Vec` and `Stream`-based APIs.